alifiroozi80/CKA/CKA/README.md

   kubectl run debug-pod --image=busybox
   ```

-After running this command, soon you `Running` to `Completed` status... and you can not execute
+After running this command, your Pod status will change from `Running` to `Completed` status..., and you can not execute
-command in it `kubectl exec -it debug-pod -- sh`...
+the `kubectl exec -it debug-pod -- sh` in it ...
 But why is that?!

 ---

 * Containers execute a specific task
-    * Run mysql database...
+    * Run MySQL database...
-    * Start web application...
+    * Start web application
     * Synchronize data...
-* Container exists once task is done
+* Container exists once the task is done
-* **Container lives as long as process inside lives**
+* **Container lives as long as a process inside lives**

-Where do you see what process a container start?
+Where do you see what process a container starts?

 * Dockerfile --> CMD command
     * specifies the instruction that is to be executed when a Docker container starts